ztellman/riddley/README.md

-    Walker is my name and I am the same.
+> Walker is my name and I am the same.
 Riddley Walker.
 Walking my riddles where ever theyve took me and walking them now on this paper the same.

-                                          'Riddley Walker' by Russell Hoban
+from [Riddley Walker](http://en.wikipedia.org/wiki/Riddley_Walker) by Russell Hoban

 ### usage